V2003-k/Full-Stack-Generative-and-Agentic-AI/README.md

 # Full-Stack Generative and Agentic AI

-I built this repository to demonstrate a complete, full-stack system that combines generative AI models with agentic orchestration.
+I built this repository to demonstrate a complete generative AI models with agentic orchestration.
 This project is a hands-on end-to-end implementation: from model inference and prompt engineering to multi-agent coordination, APIs, frontend integration, and deployment automation.
 I completed the project and am sharing it here as a reference implementation and starting point for others.

 ## Highlights